 Mr. McCoy entertained a motion to approve the minutes with the corrections.
 A motion to approve was made by Ms. Williams.
 Ms. Briscoe seconded the motion which passed unanimously without public comment

-Review of Committee Openings, Reappointments, and Appointment of Nonvoting Member
+Review of Committee Openings, Reappointments, and Appointment of Non-voting Member

 Mr. McCoy asked Ms. Bonk to give a recap of the term expirations.